CarlSargunar/Umbraco-Docker/README.md

 ## Network

-Because we're using a "Bridge Network" we need to communicate from the application containers to the db container on IP address.
+Because we're using the default "Bridge Network" we need to communicate from the application containers to the db container on IP address.
 So let's find that, and inspect the Bridge network.

     docker network inspect bridge

-Put this into a Production Connectionstring with a transform, but you won't need the non-standard port.
+Put this into a Staging Connectionstring with a transform, but you won't need the non-standard port.
 Here my example is 172.17.0.2

     "umbracoDbDSN": "Server=172.17.0.2;Database=UmbracoDb;User Id=sa;Password=SQL_password123;"